ThePhar/Archipelago/worlds/clique/docs/en_Clique.md

 ## How do I configure a game for Clique?

 You can find all the possible player options for this game __[here](../player-options)__.

+## Are there any other guides for connecting or configuring my experience?

+Check out the [setup guides](/tutorial/#Clique) on this website!